 Registered Trademarks, Trademark Symbols, Service Marks

 - In accordance with this policy, please remove all (®)/(™)/(℠) or (wrongly used) (©) symbols after names or terms.
-Instead of these symbols, please capitalize these words.
+Instead of these symbols, please capitalize the initial letter of these terms.

 - Some authors may wish to include a note in the Conflicts of Interest or Acknowledgment section concerning certain words or phrases that are trademarked; however, this is not required.